all-maps-lie/all-maps-lie-2020/assignments/final-project.md

 Drawing inspiration and methodologies from these varying worlds - from critical cartography to urban media archaeology and media art to creative technology - we will embark on understanding *what mapping means*, *what mapping does*, and *what our role as cartographic outsiders is in shaping spatial thinking*.
 Taking the lessons from David, Rob, and Jenny, we will practice paying attention through intentional (small) data collection and mapping efforts.
 Drawing inspiration from scholars like Shannon and Jeremy, we will practice researching and writing about *things* - their form, their materiality, their histories, and their geographies, and their politics.
 Taken together, we will practice our skills as researchers and makers of spatial media.

+For many of you this will be the first time exercising these ways of thinking and making -- *breathe*, everyone started somewhere.

 ## Mapping Urban Media